 To add the button to the QAT, steps are:

-- right-click anywhere on the ribbon and choose ‘Customize Quick Access Toolbar’ from the pop-up menu.
+- Step 1 – Right-click anywhere on the ribbon and choose ‘Customize Quick Access Toolbar’ from the pop-up menu.

-- The ‘Excel Options’ dialog box appears.
-Now choose ‘Commands Not in the Ribbon’ for ‘Choose commands from’.
+- Step 2 – The ‘Excel Options’ dialog box appears.
+Now choose ‘Commands Not in the Ribbon’ for ‘Choose commands from.’

-- From the list, choose ‘Strikethrough’ and click on ‘Add’ button to add the command button to the Quick Access Toolbar.
+- Step 3 – From the list, choose ‘Strikethrough’ and click on the ‘Add’ button to add the command button to the Quick Access Toolbar.

-- The up and down arrow buttons on the right side can be used to change the position of the Strikethrough button.
-We have changed the position of the ‘Strikethrough’ button to 4th on the QAT.
+- Step 4 – The up and down arrow buttons on the right side can be used to change the position of the Strikethrough button.
+We have changed the position of the ‘Strikethrough’ button to the 4th on the QAT.
 Click on OK.

-We can find out the ‘Strikethrough’ command at 4th place on the QAT.
-As the command is at 4th position, we can also use Alt+4 as a shortcut excel key to apply Strikethrough format to the selected text.
+- Step 5 – We can find out the ‘Strikethrough’ command at 4th place on the QAT.
+As the command is at the 4th position, we can also use Alt+4 as a shortcut excel key to apply the Strikethrough format to the selected text.

-Method #4 – By Adding the Strikethrough Button to the Ribbon
+Method #4 – Adding the Strikethrough Button to the Ribbon

 Strikethrough command is not available on the MS Excel ribbon by default.
 We can find out the same only in the “Format Cells” dialog box.
 However, we can add the same command on the ribbon too.
 To do the same, the steps are:

-- Choose “Commands not in the Ribbon” for “Choose commands from” and select “Strikethrough” from the list”
+- Step 2 – Choose “Commands not in the Ribbon” for “Choose commands from” and select “Strikethrough” from the list.”

-- Before adding Strikethrough command on the ribbon, first create the group using the “New Group” To create the new group, steps are:
+- Step 3 – Before adding the Strikethrough command on the ribbon, first create the group using the “New Group” To create the new group, steps are:

-- Now add the “Strikethrough” command in New group (My Format).
+- Step 4 – Now add the “Strikethrough” command in the New group (My Format).

-We can change the position of the group using the up and down arrow button on the right side of the dialog box then click ‘OK’.
+- Step 5 – We can change the position of the group using the up and down arrow button on the right side of the dialog box then click ‘OK.’

 To Strikethrough the values, steps are:

-- Select the cells which we need to format then, choose ‘Strikethrough’ command from the ‘My Format’ group under the Home tab.
+- Select the cells which we need to format, then choose the ‘Strikethrough’ command from the ‘My Format’ group under the Home tab.

-Method #5 – By Using Conditional Formatting to Strikethrough Automatically
+Method #5 – Using Conditional Formatting to Strikethrough Automatically

-We can Strikethrough the Text in excel using conditional formatting also.
+We can Strikethrough the Text using conditional formatting in excel.

-Suppose we have a task list, which we need to accomplish.
-We can update status for the task as “Done”, the task value will be formatted with Strikethrough, and font color will be changed to blue automatically.
+Suppose we have a task list which we need to accomplish.
+We can update the status for the task as “Done,” the task value will be formatted with Strikethrough, and the font color will be changed to blue automatically.

 To do the same, the steps are:

-- Go to the Home tab, from the “Styles” group choose “Conditional Formatting” from that choose “New Rule” from the drop-down list.
+- Step 2 – Go to the Home tab, from the “Styles” group choose “Conditional Formatting” from that choose “New Rule” from the drop-down list in excel.

-- Choose “Use a formula to determine which cells to format”.
+- Step 3 – Choose “Use a formula to determine which cells to format.”

-- For “Format values where this formula is true”, Specify =$B3=”Done” and set the format as below.
+- Step 4 – For “Format values where this formula is true,” Specify =$B3=”Done” and set the format as below.

-- Click on OK for both the dialog boxes “Format Cells” and “New Formatting Rules”.
+- Step 5 – Click on OK for both the dialog boxes “Format Cells” and “New Formatting Rules.”

-Method #6 – By Adding a Button for Strikethrough Using VBA
+Method #6 – Adding a Button for Strikethrough Using VBA

 We can also create a command button for the same using VBA.

-- Choose “Command button” from the “Insert” command available in the “Controls” group under “Developer” tab.
+- Step 1 – Choose the “Command button” from the “Insert” command available in the “Controls” group under the Developer tab excel.

 Now suppose we want to Strikethrough two cells (A1 and A2).
 We can do the same by selecting the cells and pressing the command button (Make sure the “Design Mode” is deactivated).